exasol/bucketfs-utils-python/README.rst

 Features
 ========

-* Object-based specification of BucketFS connection information
+* Download or upload files from/to the Exasol BucketFS
+* Supported sources and targets for the uploads and downloads:

+  * Files on the local Filesystem
+  * Python file objects
+  * Python Strings
-* Download into or upload from files, file objects, string and objects ((De-)Serialization with [Joblib](https://joblib.readthedocs.io/en/latest/persistence.html))
+  * Python objects ((De-)Serialization with [Joblib](https://joblib.readthedocs.io/en/latest/persistence.html))

-* Loading files directly from Github Releases
+* Loading an artefact from a public Github Release into the BucketFS